 From January 2012 through November 2016, Rachel volunteered at the Employment Justice Center.

-Rachel speaks fluent Spanish.
+Rachel is proficient Spanish.

 Professional Associations and Memberships